iammelvink/UnattendedWinstall/README.md

      > **Important**
      > - Some users have reported issues with the Media Creation Tool when creating the Windows Installation USB.
 Use it at your own discretion.
-     > - When using Rufus, don’t select any of the checkboxes in “Customize Your Windows Experience,” as it creates another `autounattend.xml` file that might overwrite settings in the UnattendedWinstall file.
+     > - When using Rufus, don’t select any of the checkboxes in “Customise Your Windows Experience,” as it creates another `autounattend.xml` file that might overwrite settings in the UnattendedWinstall file.

   3. Copy the `autounattend.xml` file you downloaded in Step 1 to the root of the Bootable Windows Installation USB you created in Step 2.
   4. Boot from the Windows Installation USB, do a clean install of Windows as normal, and the scripts will run automatically.